-The 2005 and 2006 values of the basic characteristics of trilateral procedures are shown in Table 4 (below).
-The definitions and further explanations on the statistics including changes in the compilation of these statistics are given in Annex 2.
+The 2006 and 2007 values of the basic characteristics of trilateral procedures are shown in Table 4 (below).
+Definitions and further explanations of the statistics are given in Annex 2.

 Definitions are not always identical in the three Offices.
 This should always be born in mind when seeking to make comparisons between the Trilateral Offices based on the information provided.